Mike Berry (singer): Acting

 In the 1970s, Berry developed a career as an actor and he appeared in many television commercials.
 In 1979, he was cast as the father (Mr. Peters) of the two children in the TV version of the Worzel Gummidge books, along with Jon Pertwee and Una Stubbs.
 In 1981, his character, Bert Spooner, replaced Trevor Bannister's character (Mr. Lucas) in the British sitcom Are You Being Served? as the show's resident heartthrob.
-Thereafter, Berry stayed until the end of the show's run in 1985.
-After the death of Nicholas Smith in December 2015, and until his own death in 2025, he was the lone surviving actor from the show who played a starring character.
-Vivienne Johnson and Penny Irving, who played both of the show's ruling Grace brothers' nurse and secretary, respectively, are the last remaining living cast members following Berry's death.
+Thereafter, Berry stayed until the end of the show's run in 1985 but did not appear in the sequel series Grace & Favour.
+After the death of Nicholas Smith in December 2015 he was the only surviving male actor from the show who played a starring character.
+Vivienne Johnson and Penny Irving, who played both of the show's ruling Grace brothers' nurse and secretary, respectively, are the last remaining female living cast members.

 Berry also starred in a series of commercials for Blue Riband in the 1980s.
 His most recent film work was acting in Julie and the Cadillacs (1999).